ruby-formatter/rufo/README.md

 # Whether to align successive case when (default: true)
 align_case_when true

-# Whether to align chained calls to the dot (default: true)
+# Whether to align chained calls to the first dot in the first line (default: false)
 align_chained_calls true

 # Preserve whitespace after assignments target and values,